M.S. Students

 All Plan A students are required to complete a thesis.
 In addition to the written thesis, the student should also submit an electronic copy of the thesis.
 The format of the electronic thesis could be any commonly used word processor or it could be converted to PDF.
 A form for submitting the electronic copy to the Graduate School is obtained from the Program Director at the time of the oral defense of the thesis; a copy is also provided in the following pages.
 Although the Graduate School no longer requires a written copy of the thesis, the physics department requires that the student arrange for at least two written copies (one for the student, one for the advisor).

 The following links will take you to the CU graduate school webiste.
-All physics graduate students should be familar with the information on the following pages:
+All physics graduate students should be familar with the following information - sadly the links that used to exist to the graduate school pages don't exist any more.
+See the Graduate School for more information.

 MikeNichols Sat, 07/30/2011 - 22:42